-Indigenous Peoples’ Day is celebrated on the second Monday of October, on October 11 this year, to celebrate the cultures and histories of the Native American people.
+Indigenous Peoples’ Day is celebrated on the second Monday of October, on October 14 this year, to honor the cultures and histories of the Native American people.
 The day is centered around reflecting on their tribal roots and the tragic stories that hurt but strengthened their communities.

 History of Indigenous Peoples' Day

-The first seed of Indigenous Peoples’ Day was planted at a UN international conference on discrimination in 1977.
+The first seed of Indigenous Peoples’ Day was planted at a U.N. international conference on discrimination in 1977.
 The first state to recognize the day was South Dakota in 1989.
-Berkeley, California, and Santa Cruz followed.
+Berkeley, California, and Santa Cruz followed suit.

 Although the day was still considered Columbus Day up to 1937, many people began calling it Indigenous Peoples’ Day to celebrate the rich culture and the lives of the Native American people.